unifiedremote/Remotes/Main/USB-UIRT/README.md

 *  Transmit Pronto code

 ## Tutorials
+Setup your USB-UIRT device using [How To Install USB-UIRT](https://www.unifiedremote.com/tutorials/how-to-install-usbuirt).
 Checkout the [How To Create a Custom Remote for USB-UIRT](https://www.unifiedremote.com/tutorials/how-to-create-a-custom-remote-for-usbuirt) tutorial, on how create a custom IR remote for your TV.

 ## Platforms